xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 That certainly doesn't seem too complex!

-When the BSR is executed, the CPU pushes the return  address onto the stack and jumps to FOO.
+When the `BSR` is executed, the CPU pushes the return  address onto the stack and jumps to `FOO`.
 At  this point the stack will look like this:

 ```